-Acadian Timber Corp.
-(TSX:ADN) is one of the largest timberland owners in Eastern Canada and the Northeastern U.S. and has a total of approximately 2.4 million acres of land under management.
-Acadian owns and manages approximately 761,000 acres of freehold timberlands in New Brunswick ("New Brunswick Timberlands" or "NB Timberlands"), approximately 300,000 acres of freehold timberlands in Maine ("Maine Timberlands"), and provides timber services relating to approximately 1.3 million acres of Crown licensed timberlands in New Brunswick.
-Acadian's products include softwood and hardwood sawlogs, pulpwood, and biomass by-products, sold to approximately 90 regional customers.
+Acadian Timber Corp. ("Acadian", the "Company" or "we") is one of the largest timberland owners in Eastern Canada and the Northeastern U.S. and has a total of approximately 2.4 million acres of land under management.
+Acadian owns and manages approximately 761,000 acres of freehold timberlands in New Brunswick ("New Brunswick Timberlands" or "NB Timberlands") and approximately 300,000 acres of freehold timberlands in Maine ("Maine Timberlands"), and provides timber services relating to approximately 1.3 million acres of Crown licensed timberlands in New Brunswick.
+Acadian's timber products include softwood and hardwood sawlogs, pulpwood, and biomass by-products, sold to approximately 90 regional customers.
+Acadian also develops carbon credits for sale in voluntary carbon credit markets.